Foreign Language DTP/Typesetting Services UK on Mac & PC

 Quark – InDesign – Publisher – Illustrator – Photoshop…

-Foreign language typesetting services at SME prices in
+Foreign language typesetting/DTP services at SME prices in

 Arabic, Russian, Chinese, Korean, Japanese and more

-Foreign language typesetting services are in growing demand for better multilingual communication.
-One of the first providing true Arabic typesetting, our proofread press-ready multilingual typesetting – whether round-trip translation typesetting, or clients’ provided translation typesetting – is particularly popular with SMEs.
+Foreign language typesetting/DTP services are in growing demand for real multilingual communication.
+One of the first providing true Arabic typesetting, our proofread press-ready multilingual DTP – whether round-trip translation typesetting, or clients’ provided translation typesetting – is particularly popular with SMEs.

 “EXTREMELY happy with Lifeline… spectacular work” – Griffin Communications, USA

-Foreign language typesetting is all too often subcontracted out, often to China or India, with little or no QA.
-By contrast we do most of our typesetting in-house, our many years’ experience ensuring our product really is press-ready with quality guaranteed through close liaison between our expert linguists, project managers and Adobe-certified DTP team.
+Foreign language typesetting is all too often subcontracted out by providers, often to China or India, with little or no QA.
+Instead however we handle our typesetting in-house, our many years’ experience and in-house linguists ensuring our product really is press-ready.
+Quality is guaranteed through close liaison between our expert linguists, project managers and Adobe-certified DTP team.
 Particularly exotic languages are handled by our trusted network of multilingual typesetting professionals and proofreaders, allowing us to reliably typeset languages from Akuapim to Zulu.

-Multilingual typesetting handled to date ranges from fashion magazines and 200-page technical catalogues to burger packs, via 2,000 pages of Arabic typesetting we re-created from scanned copy.
-Working in Quark, Illustrator, InDesign and more, on PC or Mac, our expert translation typesetting team handles Chinese, Russian and Arabic typesetting plus less frequent flyers like Uighur, Georgian, Amharic or Croatian.
+Multilingual typesetting & DTP projects handled to date range from fashion magazines and 200-page technical catalogues to burger packs, via 2,000 pages of Arabic typesetting we re-created from scanned copy.
+Working in Quark, Illustrator, InDesign and more, on PC or Mac, our expert translation typesetting team handles Chinese, Russian and Arabic DTP plus less frequent flyers like Uighur, Georgian, Amharic or Croatian.

-Our SME-friendly multilingual typesetting services deliver your design, perfectly typeset into one or more foreign languages.
+Our SME-friendly multilingual DTP/typesetting services deliver your design, perfectly typeset into one or more foreign languages.
 Proofread, press-ready, whether using our own language translation, or yours.
 On-time, reliably, and cost-effectively.

-Our foreign language typesetting cell also maintains the latest DTP apps, avoiding those time-wasting “We’ve only got version X, can you downsave?” requests.
+Our foreign language typesetting cell also maintains the latest DTP apps, avoiding those tedious “We’ve only got version X, can you downsave?” requests.

 The native format – e.g. Quark Xpress, Illustrator, or InDesign – is one option in simpler languages, but DO ensure your print service REALLY IS multilingual-ready.
-Most aren’t – and that’s a bad thing to learn on the day you go to press.
+Most aren’t – not a good thing to discover on the day you go to press!

-Outlined, with text converted to vectors, is much safer and still retains some layout flexibility.
+Outlined, with text converted to vectors, is much safer while retaining layout flexibility for graphics etc.

 Safest but least flexible is press PDF which we make to your requirements.